bengtan/bengtan.github.io/content/blog/untracker-remove-tracking-from-email/index.md

 * What do you think of the discussion about Github Sponsors and the Payment Decision Point?
 * What do you think about Untracker's freemium/monetisation/sponsorship model?

+To be notified of updates about Untracker, please subscribe to my newsletter (You can choose to be notified about Untracker only).
+I hope that my next article about Untracker will report some positive developments.

 Thanks for reading!

-(To be notified of updates about Untracker, please subscribe to my newsletter.
-You can choose to be notified about Untracker only.)